MicrosoftDocs/winrt-related/winrt-related-src/schemas/appinstallerschema/element-appinstaller.md

 # AppInstaller

-Defines the root element of an appinstaller file.
-The file describes the structure and defines the packages that will be installed as part of the deployment operation.
+This element defines the root element of an appinstaller file.
+The appinstaller file describes the structure and defines the packages that will be installed as part of the deployment operation.

 ## Element hierarchy